HomeSlate

 As trucks continue to get bigger, that creates space in the market for true compact trucks.
 The Slate Truck is a throwback in many ways – it’s a 2-seat, regular-cab truck that’s a smidge bigger than the 1985 Toyota SR5 Pickup and smaller than the Ford Maverick.

 Not only is this a true compact truck like back in the day, but it can also be made into a small 5-passenger SUV with an accessory kit.
-You can even choose between a fastback or a boxy SUV.
-The information Slate provided said that a DIY’er could do this conversion.
-There is also a choice of exterior wraps.
+You can even choose between a Squareback or a Fasbtack SUV.
+There is also an extensive choice of exterior wraps.
+Like IKEA furniture, you can add these options yourself or have a professional do it for you via a national network of RepairPal-certified service centers.

-The Truck comes with 17-inch steel wheels and, as it is an EV, a frunk.
+The Truck comes with 17-inch steel wheels and, as it is an EV, a 7-cubic-foot frunk.
 Slate offers a number of wheel options, including bronze, silver, black, and anthracite, in either 17-inch or 20-inch sizes.
-All-terrain tires, all-season-type “modern tires,” and low-profile tires are available.
+All-terrain tires, all-season tires, and low-profile tires are available.

 Favorite Features